ducdh1210/AgenticDemo/README.md

 # Introduction

-# Backend for AI Agent Proof of Concept

 This project showcases the core components of an AI agent system.
 The backend is designed to answer user questions, identify entities in PDF files, and build a knowledge base by collecting data from the internet and generating knowledge embeddings from scraped web pages.

 ## Technology Stack